Living God’s Word, Sharing God’s Love. Open Hearts, Open Mind, Open Doors

 United Methodists share a common heritage with all Christians.
 According to our foundational statement of beliefs in The Book of Discipline, we share the following basic affirmations in common with all Christian communities:

-God: God, who is one, is revealed in three distinct persons.
+God: We believe in One God, who is revealed in three distinct persons (The Holy Trinity).

 Jesus: We believe in the mystery of salvation through Jesus Christ.
-God became human in Jesus of Nazareth; and his life, death and resurrection demonstrates God’s redeeming love.
+God became human in Jesus of Nazareth; and his life, death and resurrection demonstrates God’s redeeming love towards us.
+We believe that Jesus is both fully God and fully human, and that he is the divine Son of God.

 The Holy Spirit: The Holy Spirit is God’s present activity in our midst.
 When we sense God’s leading, God’s challenge, or God’s support or comfort, it’s the Holy Spirit at work.